What are the best alternative materials to leather?

 No one-size fits all

-It is important, when considering material innovation that we do not create unintended consequences and that in the process of solving one perceived issue we create new issues.
+It is important, that we do not create unintended consequences and that in the process of solving one perceived issue we create new issues.

-From a leather industry perspective, our focus and resources should be employed in working to find the very best techniques and processes that support sustainable practices and minimise the use of finite resources.
-Within this remit, if the creation of an alternative material, in its own right, is held to the same sustainability account, then we are providing real choice to serve the consumers in the most ethical and responsible way.
+From a leather industry perspective, our focus and resources should be employed in working to find the best techniques and processes.
+Processes that support sustainable practices and minimise the use of finite resources.
+Within this remit, if the creation of an alternative material, in its own right, is held to the same sustainability account.
+Then we are providing real choice to serve the consumers in the most ethical and responsible way.

-The Sustainable Leather Foundation (SLF) provides an inclusive, accessible and modular approach to supporting the leather industry to achieve better sustainability outcomes through education, training, certification and through collaboration across the whole value chain from farm to post-consumption.
+The Sustainable Leather Foundation (SLF) provides an inclusive, accessible and modular approach to supporting the leather industry.
+They do this in order to achieve better sustainability outcomes through education, training, certification and through collaboration across the whole value chain from farm to post-consumption.
 The cornerstone that underpins this work is the SLF Transparency Dashboard™, a tool (the first of its kind in the industry) that clearly and transparently makes available to consumers and other stakeholders the sustainability performance of organisations in the leather industry.

-SLF works with Crest Leather and other industry stakeholders to find improved methods and practices to continue providing first class material and products for consumers that that they can trust.
+SLF works with Crest Leather and other industry stakeholders to find improved methods and practices.
+This partnership continues to provide first class material and products for consumers that that they can trust.

 Is vegan leather more sustainable than real leather?

-Just because a product has not been made with materials derived from an animal does not automatically make it better for the environment.
-Most vegan products will be made using plastic in some form – either for the whole material or as a binding property to give durability.
-The manufacture of this vegan or plastic alternative will still rely on processes similar to tanning, including the use the chemicals, which can in some cases be worse from a sustainability perspective.
+Just because a product has not been made with an animal, it doesn’t make it better for the environment.
+Most vegan products will be made using plastic in some form.
+Either for the whole material or as a binding property to give durability.
+The manufacture of this vegan/plastic alternative will still rely on processes similar to tanning.
+This includes the use the chemicals, which can in some cases be worse from a sustainability perspective.

 Does leather production involve animal cruelty?

-Although we do recognise that some countries may still use farming, transportation and slaughtering methods that are not considered to meet animal welfare standards, this is not representative of 90% of the value chain where good animal welfare goes hand in hand with quality raw material which in turn results in quality leather.
+Although we do recognise that some countries may still use farming, transportation and slaughtering methods.
+This is not representative of 90% of the value chain where good animal welfare goes with quality raw material which equals quality leather.

 Are animals raised for their skins?

 The vast majority, approx. 95%, of leather is made from the hides/skins of animals that are raised for the meat and dairy industry.
-Research has confirmed that we have a global production of meat that outstrips any demand for leather (i.e. more hides and skins are available than the amount that is converted to leather).
+Research has confirmed that we have a global production of meat that outstrips any demand for leather.

 Farming of exotics, when carried out responsibly, can actually have a positive impact on conservation and biodiversity.